 If you are concerned that your child is struggling with oppositional or defiant behavior, aggression, difficulty following directions, or temper tantrums, then you would benefit from meeting with a therapist trained in Parent Management Training (PMT).

-Through PMT, you will learn parenting skills such as giving good directions, limit-setting, positive reinforcement, and problem-solving, to improve your child’s behaviors, increase cooperation, promote social skills, healthy child development, and emotional functioning, as well as fostering a positive relationship with your child.
+Through PMT, you will learn parenting skills such as giving good directions, limit-setting, positive reinforcement, and problem-solving, so that you can improve your child’s behaviors, increase cooperation, promote social skills, healthy child development, and emotional functioning, as well as fostering a positive relationship with your child.

 Eye Movement Desensitization Reprocessing (EMDR) is a psychotherapy approach that is effective with treating Trauma or PTSD, Anxiety, Panic Attacks, Phobias, Depression and Bipolar Disorders, Sleep Problems, Eating Disorders, Addiction, Chronic & Acute Pain symptoms, and Complicated Grief.

-During EMDR therapy, you share a specific problem or painful memory, and your therapist uses eye movements or rhythmic tapping to change the way that memory is stored in the brain, allowing you to process it so the memory becomes less distressing, and you can reach recovery and healing.
+During EMDR therapy, you share a specific problem or painful memory and your therapist uses eye movements or rhythmic tapping to change the way that memory is stored in the brain, allowing you to process it in new ways so that the memory becomes less distressing and you can reach recovery and healing.

 Trauma Focused Cognitive Behavioral Therapy (TF-CBT) is an evidence-based treatment model designed to assist children, adolescents, and their families in overcoming the negative effects of a single traumatic event or multiple traumas, such as abuse, neglect, bullying, serious illness or accident, exposure to domestic violence, or loss of a loved one.

-TF-CBT helps the child process their trauma, learn how to regulate emotions, and manage symptoms.
-A TF-CBT trained therapist incorporates individual child and parent sessions, as well as conjoint parent-child sessions using family therapy principles to help the child cope with their trauma, and enhance future safety and healthy development.
+TF-CBT helps a person to process their trauma, learn how to regulate emotions, and manage symptoms.
+A TF-CBT trained therapist may also incorporate individual child and parent sessions, as well as conjoint parent-child sessions using family therapy principles to help a child cope with their trauma and to enhance their future safety and healthy development.